 Innovative European medical equipment, materials and services can help Japan to meet its healthcare challenges.
 To do this, Japan should align its regulations and processes with international standards, allow use of European approvals and data, and improve the predictability of the reimbursement system.
 Moreover, information on the Japanese medical care system should be provided internationally in multiple languages to encourage more overseas businesses to participate in the Japanese market.

 In Japan, the introduction of PHR (Personal Health Record) has been promoted since FY2020, and online medical treatment for COVID-19 is also underway.
 Cloud integration and consolidation of medical institutions is required.
-It is hoped that the following measures will be continued: Efficient medical services will be provided by digitalisation of medical data; Cyber security implemented in Europe toward introduction of medical equipment using IoT (Internet of Things) and AI (Artificial Intelligence); appropriate responses to GDPR (General Data Protection Regulation) etc.; Trial introduction and operation in Japan such as DiGA etc, and FDI (Foreign Direct Investment) measures that European companies can participate in.
+It is hoped that the following measures will be continued: Efficient medical services will be provided by digitalisation of medical data; Cyber security implemented in Europe toward introduction of medical equipment using IoT (Internet of Things) and AI (Artificial Intelligence); appropriate responses to GDPR (General Data Protection Regulation) etc.; Trial introduction and operation in Japan such as DiGA (Digital Health Applications) etc, and FDI (Foreign Direct Investment) measures that European companies can participate in.